 John Topits Park

 John Topits Park, in the northwestern section of Coos Bay, is a 120 acre natural area encompassing the Empire Lakes and protected coastal dune and forest land.
-No motor boats are permitted on the lakes, making it a popular place for canoes, kayaks and other non-motorized boats.
+No gas powered boats are permitted on the lakes making it a popular place for canoes, kayaks, and other motorized boats.
 There are 5.5 miles of pedestrian and cycling trails.
 The Empire Lakes are home to a variety of fish (bass, bluegill, perch,catfish), waterfowl and birds.